-- You may also download files from the Internet and save them to a
+- You may also download files from the Internet and save them on a disk.
+Now you can

-files you down-loaded and saved to a disk to the other non-internet computers to
+transfer the files you saved on a disk to the other non-Internet computers.
+Installing

-This will not allow students to explore the pages with hyper-links, but they will
+pages you saved to a disk.
+This will not allow students to explore hyper-links, but they

-be able to access and view the information by opening each file with Netscape.
+will be able to access and view the information by opening each file with the Web